Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes

-\begin{proof} Since by its very construction the curve $\gamma_k$ is parameterized by the argument $\theta \in [0,2\pi)$ of the co-orientation vector, the winding number is clearly $(1/2\pi)\oint_{\gamma_k} d\theta$.
-Since after $2\pi$ the curve returns to its original point, the index becomes $(1/2\pi)\int_0^{2\pi} d\theta=\pm 1$, depending on whether the co-orientation vector circulates trigonometrically or clockwise, resp. \end{proof}
+\begin{proof} By its very construction, the curve $\gamma_k$ is parameterized by the argument $\theta \in [0,2\pi)$ of the co-orientation vector.
+By the geometry shown in Fig.~\ref{f:geometry}, as $\theta$ runs from $0$ to $2\pi$, the contact point on the curve circulates \emph{once} around the curve.
+Hence, the winding number is clearly $(1/2\pi)\oint_{\gamma_k} d\theta=\pm 1$, depending on whether the co-orientation vector circulates consistently with, or opposite to, the orientation, resp. \end{proof}